Divith123/Voice-Generator/README.md

 - `gtts==2.2.2`
 - `SpeechRecognition==3.8.1`

-Make sure to install these dependencies using `pip install -r requirements.txt` before running the script.

 Feel free to contribute, report issues, or enhance the functionality of this Telegram Voice-to-Text and Text-to-Speech bot.
 Happy botting!